How Latency Works

 However, "MIDI Track 1" contains a software instrument.
 To play it, you need to set the monitor to In or Auto and arm the track for recording.
 Since the track is being delayed by 120ms (so it plays in time with the rest of the tracks), it will feel quite sluggish when playing.

-With Reduced Latency When Monitoring enabled, however, the overall latency of the set is bypassed for monitored tracks.
+With Reduced Latency When Monitoring is turned on, however, the overall latency of the set is bypassed for monitored tracks.
 So when Track 2 is monitored, it will only contain the 80ms of latency caused by the devices directly within its signal path.
 This can be helpful in situations where the user wants to record new material into an otherwise latency-heavy session but still wants the rest of the tracks to play with Delay Compensation enabled.

 Preparing your system for sample-accurate recording

 When recording a new audio track into Live, it can often help to set the track’s monitor setting to “Off” and monitor the instrument signal directly while recording (bypassing Live).

 This presents a challenge, however, since the resulting recording would sound slightly off-time due to the latency added by the system at the time of recording.
 To adjust for this timing discrepancy, Live automatically offsets the recording by whatever amount of latency is reported from the audio interface.
 Ideally, this results in a recording that is perfectly in time with the signal that the performer heard when recording it.

 However, some interfaces report this latency value inaccurately, and Driver Error Compensation allows Live to adjust for these incorrect values.
 Live even has a built-in lesson that includes a specially calibrated Set that allows you to set DEC.
 For the lesson, you will need a cable and an audio interface with at least one physical input and output.
 This can be found in the help view.
 (Help → Help View → Audio I/O → Page 18 of the Lesson, click the link for Driver Error Compensation).

 Note: While Driver Error Compensation will have an effect on the placement of the recorded material, it has no effect on real-time latency.